atheedom/JournalRank/README.md

 Then the order should be determined by score then journal name:

 Rank 	Journal 			Score

 1 		Journal B 		6.2

 1 		Journal C 		6.2

 3 		Journal A 		2.2

 ----------------------------------------------------------------------

-Scenario 3: Rank journals excluding review journals
+<b>Scenario 3: Rank journals excluding review journals</b>

 Given the following journals have scores for 2008: